aaronipollock/memory-palace/API_DOCUMENTATION.md

 ## Overview

-The Memory Palace API is a RESTful service that enables users to create, manage, and interact with AI-powered memory palaces.
+The Low·sAI API is a RESTful service that enables users to create, manage, and interact with AI-powered memory palaces.
 The API provides endpoints for authentication, image generation, room creation, and memory palace management.

 **Base URL:** `http://localhost:5001` (Development) **API Version:** v1